Plant dyeing that is kind to both the human body and the environment

 Indigo (Blue/ Java)

-Secang (red/ Java)
+Secang (Red/ Java)

 Ketapang (Black/ Bali)

-Mango (yellow/ from Bali)
+Mango (Yellow/ Bali)

 Biotope Initiatives at Bali Dye Factory